starkbank/sdk-php/README.md

 # or, to also save .pem files in a specific path
 list($privateKey, $publicKey) = Key::create("file/keys/");
 ```
+NOTE: When you are creating a new Project, it is recommended that you create the
+keys inside the infrastructure that will use it, in order to avoid risky internet
+transmissions of your **private-key**.
+Then you can export the **public-key** alone to the
+computer where it will be used in the new Project creation.

 ### 3. Create a Project